tonyreina/chemistry/README.md

 ![Figure1](logP.png)

-Lipophilicity is the ability of a chemical compound to dissolve in non-polar (fatty or oily) solvents.
+[Lipophilicity](https://en.wikipedia.org/wiki/Lipophilicity)  is the ability of a chemical compound to dissolve in non-polar (fatty or oily) solvents.
 In simple terms, if you had a glass of oil and water (which will separate with one on top of the other as in the figure below), then lipophilicity is the proportion of how much a chemical dissovles in the water portion versus the oil portion.
 In the figure below there are 3 molecules in water to every 1 molecule in oil.
-P is 3 and the log P is $\log_{10}{3} = 0.477$.
+P is 3 and the log P is $`\log_{10}{3} = 0.477`$.

 Lipophilicity contributes to the absorption, distribution, metabolism, excretion, and toxicity of a pharmaceutical and contributes to a drug's potency and selectivity.